robertoschwald/grails-gitcheck/README.md

 Git client used
 ---------------

+This plugin uses JGit as a dependency and the native git client installed in your OS.
-Due to the current lack of HTTP Basic Authentication support by ~/.netrc or credential.helper in JGit, this plugin for now uses the native git client installed in your OS.
+Due to the current lack of HTTP Basic Authentication support by ~/.netrc or credential.helper in JGit, this plugin for now uses the native git client installed in your OS for all remote operations.